 In the animal kingdom, size doesn’t always matter when it comes to danger.
 Some of the most dangerous creatures are tiny but pack a powerful punch, whether it’s through venom, speed, or a clever defense mechanism.

-Here are 10 small but seriously dangerous animals you should be aware of, trust me, they’re not to be underestimated.
+Here are some small but seriously dangerous animals you should be aware of, trust me, they’re not to be underestimated.

 1. Box Jellyfish